How To Add Ggplot To R

 Scatter plots can exist useful exploratory tools for small-scale datasets.
 For data sets with big numbers of observations, such as the

-data set, overplotting of points can be a limitation of besprinkle plots.
+surveys_completedata set, overplotting of points can be a limitation of besprinkle plots.
 One strategy for treatment such settings is to employ hexagonal binning of observations.
 The plot space is tessellated into hexagons.
 Each hexagon is assigned a color based on the number of observations that fall within its boundaries.
-To use hexagonal binning withggplot2
+To use hexagonal binning withggplot2, showtime install the R packagehexbinfrom CRAN:Then use the

 - What are the relative strengths and weaknesses of a hexagonal bin plot compared to a besprinkle plot?
 Examine the above scatter plot and compare it with the hexagonal bin plot that you created.